thutahw/tp/docs/DeveloperGuide.md

 6. Baymax displays a list of appointments on that given day

     Use case ends. <br><br>

-> **Use case: List all appointments in the next *n* days**

-**MSS**

-1. User requests to set the calendar to a particular year
-2. Baymax calendar switches to the stipulated year
-3. User requests to set the calendar to a particular month
-4. Baymax calendar switches to the stipulated month in the given year
-5. User requests to list all appointments in the next 7 days
-6. Baymax displays a list of appointments in the next 7 days

-    Use case ends. <br><br>

-*{More to be added}*

 ## **Appendix D: Non-Functional Requirements**
 (Contributed by Shi Hui Ling)